Dutch Americans: Dutch language and Dutch names in North America

 The first Dutch settlers lived in small isolated communities, and as a consequence were barely exposed to English.
 As the Dutch lost their own colonies in North America to the British, the Dutch settlers increasingly were exposed to other immigrants and their languages and the Dutch language gradually started to disappear.
+The 2009-2013 American Community Survey estimated 141,580 people of 5 years and over to speak Dutch at home, which was equal to 0.0486% of the population in the United States.
+In 2021, 95.3% of the total Dutch American population of 5 years and over only spoke English at home.

 In 1764, Archibald Laidlie preached the first English sermon to the Dutch Reformed congregation in New York City.
 Ten years later English was introduced in the schools.
 In Kingston, Dutch was used in church as late as 1808.
 A few years before, a traveler had reported that on Long Island and along the North River in Albany, Dutch was still the lingua franca of the elderly.

 Francis Adrian van der Kemp, who came to the United States as a refugee in 1788, wrote that his wife was able to converse in Dutch with the wives of Alexander Hamilton and General George Clinton.
 In 1847, immigrants from the Netherlands were welcomed in Dutch by the Reverend Isaac Wyckoff upon their arrival in New York.
 Wyckoff himself was a descendant of one of the first settlers in Rensselaerswyck, who had learned to speak English at school.

-Until recently many communities in New Jersey adhered to the tradition of a monthly church service in Dutch.
-As late as 1905, Dutch was still heard among the old people in the Ramapo Valley of that state.
-Dutch is still spoken by the elderly and their children in Western Michigan.
-It was not until 1910 that Roseland Christian School in Chicago switched to an English curriculum from Dutch.